What is the difference between lab created diamonds and white sapphire? Read on to find the answers.

 Lab Grown White Sapphire

 The melting process was the first to be used and is inexpensive.
-Here, flame fusion is done.
+In this method, flame fusion is done.

-A minute seed of naturally obtained sapphire is put in a chamber placed under high temperature and extreme pressure similar to that in the earth.
-While under these conditions, the crystal seed creates other sapphire crystals.
-This happens when the mineral solutions starts to rise.
+A minute seed of naturally-obtained sapphire is put in a chamber placed under high temperature and extreme pressure, similar to that in the earth.
+While under these conditions, the crystal seed creates other sapphire crystals as the mineral solutions starts to rise.

 This process is the same as that used to create lab diamonds.

-Diamonds occur naturally, they are mined from the ground.
-There are also diamonds created in the lab.
-The fact is both of these are real diamonds.
+Diamonds occur naturally and are mined from the ground.
+However, there are also diamonds that are created in the lab.

-Inside the ground, immense pressure and temperature forces the molecular structure of graphite. this process takes place over billions of years and in turn, diamond is formed.
+Inside the ground, immense pressure and temperature force the molecular structure of graphite to change.
+The process takes place over billions of years and, in turn, diamond is formed.